Mick Hartley Registered Mental Nurse, BSc (Psychol), Certified Transactional Analyst. UKCP Registered.

 I have a warm, relaxed manner and, if appropriate, bring a sense of fun to our time together.
 I often think playfulness is a great form of expression and can help in building trust.

 Through my own personal work I understand how difficult it can be to face aspects of ourselves.
 I will therefore always respect where you are at and help you move towards where you want to be at a pace which fits with your natural rhythm.

-It is really important that we go at your pace and I just facilitate you as you face what is difficult.
+It is really important that we go at your pace and I just facilitate you as make the changes you desire.
 This doesn’t mean I won’t offer challenge.
 I will offer insights as I see my role as supporting you by helping you integrate what is on the edge of your awareness.
-I will always do this with empathy and with the emphasis on your growth and development.
+I will endeavour do this with empathy and with the emphasis on your growth and development.